 How Cutting Expenses Changed My Life

-And cutting costs was the answer to regaining control and allowed me to make the movies that I had only dreamt of until that point.
+Cutting costs was the answer to regaining control and allowed me to make the moves that I had only dreamt of until that point.

 How to Cut Costs from Your Monthly Expenses

-Cut back consistently day after day and month after month, and you too will have enough money to live out your weird, wild dream!
+Cut back consistently day after day and month after month and you too will have enough money to live out your weird, wild dreams!

-To help you, I put together a mega list of possible costs you can cut from your household expenses.
+To help you, here’s a mega list of possible costs you can cut from your household expenses.

 You’ll probably find (like I did) that the small expenses add up to big money that will better serve you in a freedom fund.

 Download the list of 100+ things you can cut from your expenses to save more money and repay more debt below!

 Note: This isn’t a suggestion that you should cut ALL OF THE COSTS AT ONCE.
 Just a worksheet to get your mind thinking of possible costs you may be forgetting about that are holding you back from meeting a larger goal.